LoginRadius/docs/content/references/sdk/java/index.md

 Download the JAVA SDK from [here](https://github.com/LoginRadius/java-sdk).

-Once the project is downloaded, the folder structure is like this .
+Once the project is downloaded, the folder structure is like this.

 ```
 .project